softwaremill/sttp/generated-docs/out/model/model.md

 These constants are also available as traits: `StatusCodes`, `MediaTypes` and `HeaderNames`.

-The model also contains aggregate/helper classes such as `Headers` and `MultiQueryParams`.
+The model also contains aggregate/helper classes such as `Headers` and `QueryParams`.

 Example with objects: